themadcreator/luqr/luqr.coffee.md

-# Matrix Decomposer and Solver
+# LUQR - Matrix Decomposer and Solver

 This javascript library decomposes a matrix {{tex('A')}} using **LU**, **LDL**, or **QR** decomposition and solves linear matrix equations such as